Tom Clancy's Ghost Recon Breakpoint: Story

-Downloadable content
+Post-launch content

 Project Titan

-Released in November 2019, Breakpoints first raid event, Project Titan takes place on the previously inaccessible Golem Island, where Nomad is tasked with destroying Skell Tech's "Titan" drones and preventing Sentinel from manufacturing more.
+Nomad's team is deployed to Golem Island, a remote volcanic island northeast of the Auroa archipelago, where a sub-faction of the Wolves, known as "Red Wolves", has taken over Skell Tech's facilities and gained control of their artificial intelligence technology.
+Nomad is tasked with destroying Skell Tech's "Titan" drones and preventing the Red Wolves from manufacturing more.

 Terminator (Note: Due to an expiration in licensing rights with 20th Century Studios, the content is no longer available as of January 2023.)

-Beginning with the release of the first mission on 29 January, and the second mission on 1 February 2020, the expansion features two missions involving the Terminator.
-In the first mission, Nomad is tasked by Maria Schulz to locate a woman in Sentinel detention that managed to take down several armed drones on her own.
+Nomad is tasked by Maria Schulz to locate a woman in Sentinel detention that managed to take down several armed drones on her own.
 Nomad tracks down the woman who identifies herself as Rasa Aldwin, a time traveler sent from the future to search for Nomad.
 However, as she explains her situation, a T-800 Terminator manages to track their location and they are forced to escape.
 Making their way to Rasa's workshop, she explains that forty years from now in her timeline, an artificial intelligence known as Skynet would be responsible for developing the machines for infiltration-based assassination missions, and would use the machines to wage war on humanity.
 At the hideout, Rasa provides Nomad with a rifle specifically designed to destroy the machines and tasks him to investigate the unexplained presence of multiple Terminators on Auroa, and what their true purpose is for being on the island.
-After detecting strange electromagnetic patterns coming from one of the Skell-Tech facilities, Nomad discovers that the machines have converted the facility into a factory to begin mass-producing Terminators in the present.
+After detecting strange electromagnetic patterns coming from one of the Skell Tech facilities, Nomad discovers that the machines have converted the facility into a factory to begin mass-producing Terminators in the present.
 Reaching the control room, Nomad comes across the T-800 that was originally encountered in the first mission and is now in control of the facility.
 After battling and destroying the T-800, Nomad seals the airlock leading into the production facility as it self-destructs; trapping the remaining Terminators inside.
 With all remaining Terminators on Auroa destroyed, and the threat posed by Skynet now abated, Rasa chooses to stay in the present with the Auroa homesteaders.